8 Types of Owls in Ohio (With Pictures)

 One of the defining features of the barred owl is its preference for woodland habitats.
 These owls, common in Ohio, can be found in dense forests, where they feel most at home.
 The trees provide them with ample cover and the perfect nesting sites.

 In terms of nesting, barred owls are known to make use of tree cavities.
 They will seek out large hollow trees where they can create their nests and raise their young.
-This nesting behavior is an adaptation that helps protect them from predators while providing a secure and suitable environment for their offspring.
+This nesting behaviour is an adaptation that helps protect them from predators while providing a secure and suitable environment for their offspring.

 The barred owl is a skilled predator, with a diet that primarily consists of small mammals such as mice and squirrels.
 They also feed on birds, amphibians, and reptiles, making them versatile hunters within their woodland habitat.